Industry Standard

 • Export-oriented businesses

-One notable development is the establishment of the country’s first gold refinery in Juba, which buys, refines, and sells gold in different forms including nuggets, dust, and ingots.
+A major development mentioned in your source material is the creation of a gold refinery in Juba that buys, refines, and sells gold in forms such as nuggets, dust, and ingots.

 • Improving quality control